View: Best Gyms in NYC

 1. How much does a powerlifting gym membership cost in NYC?

-Typically between $99 and $325 per month, depending on gym size, location, and services.
+Typically between $99 and $325 per month, depending on coaching level, location, and whether the gym is highly specialized.

 2. Are there gyms in NYC focused exclusively on powerlifting?

-Yes!
-JDI Barbell, Elite Barbell, and South Brooklyn Weightlifting Club are prime examples.
+Yes.
+JDI Barbell, Elite Barbell, and South Brooklyn Weightlifting Club are among the strongest specialized options.

 3. Can beginners join these powerlifting gyms?